 Transport Layer Innovation: RDMA

 Let’s start at the transport layer and work down.
-The transport layer provides for reliable connections to move data from A to B. These reliable connections are most commonly based on the TCP/IP stack which was developed in the 1980’s during an era of 10 Mbit/sec link technologies that were assumed to be unreliable.
+The transport layer provides for reliable connections to move data from A to B. These reliable connections are based on the TCP/IP stack which was developed in the 1980’s during an era of 10 Mbit/sec link technologies that were assumed to be unreliable.
 TCP/IP uses something called Implicit Congestion Notification to detect congestion in the network.
-This relies on packet acknowledgement, sequence number checking, and software timeouts at the sender.
+This relies on packet acknowledgement, sequence number checking, and software timeouts at the receiver.

 If a packet gets lost then a software timeout at the sender eventually occurs that implicitly signals that congestion has occurred in the network.
 Once this congestion is detected the sender starts resending packets but also throttles back its sending rate to try to avoid future congestion.
 With modern high speed networks this is really bad idea!